edalholt/TDT4225/task3.md

 Question 7:
 <img width="927" alt="query7" src="https://github.com/edalholt/TDT4225/assets/41023500/e34898c6-8275-4a7d-9546-c9cbb0b049fe">

+First counted the distinct user IDs from activities where there was an activity that did not end on the same date that it started on.
+For task B we listed the transportation mode, user ID, and duration for these activities.
+We used TIMEDIFF from MySQL for calculating the timespan between two date objects.

 Question 8:
 This proved to be the most tricky query of them all.
-Initially, we had a query that first found overlapping activities between a user pair using the start and end times.
+Initially, we had a query that found overlapping activities between a user pair using the start and end times.
 We then used this overlap to fetch only the track points that were within this overlap and within a 30-second window.
 Due to numerous joins, this query literally did not finish executing.
 We then decided to try a different approach where we simply fetched all data initially.
 We then manipulated the data using pandas and Python to do what our initial query did.
 First, find overlapping activities, then find track points within the time frame of these overlapping activities and within a 30-second window.